RiemannAI/openRT/README.md

 # openRT

-OpenRT is based on the [abelfunctions](https://github.com/abelfunctions/abelfunctions) package for sage where we:
+OpenRT provides a stand-alone implementation of the Riemann-Theta (RT) function.
+It is sourced from the [abelfunctions](https://github.com/abelfunctions/abelfunctions) package for sage with the following changes:

-- removes the sage dependency
+- sage dependency removed
-- enable python 3 support
+- python 3 support added
-- perform several adjustments to speedup the RT evaluations required by [RiemannAI/theta](https://github.com/RiemannAI/theta).
+- several improvements to speedup the RT evaluations required by [RiemannAI/theta](https://github.com/RiemannAI/theta).

 # Installing